sontheteacher/Games/README.md

 # Alien Invasion

-An Alien Invasion game made by me with instructions from Python Crash Course by Eric Matthes
+A replication of the Alien Invasion game made by me with instructions from the book "Python Crash Course" by Eric Matthes